This year (2023) marks 78 years of paint making at Palatine Paints.

 1930s – The Original Flat Oil Paint

-Palatine Paints’ origins go back to the 1930s with Hull based paint manufacturer Keystone.
-The company actually had American origins – manufacturing a revolutionary product, “The original Flat Oil Paint”.
+Palatine Paints’ origins go back to the 1930s with Hull based paint manufacturer Keystone, which manufactured a revolutionary product, “The original Flat Oil Paint”.
 Struggling during the Great Depression, the Hull company was actually attracted to Lancashire by government grants.
-At that time assistance was available for businesses moving to designated “depressed areas”.
-Taking advantage of this programme, the company was given free charge of a part Prospect Mill, a weaving shed in Platt Lane, Hindley.
+At that time, government assistance was available for businesses moving to designated “depressed areas” and taking advantage of this programme, Keystone was given free charge of a part of Prospect Mill, a weaving shed in Platt Lane, Hindley.
 Paint manufacturing commenced at Hindley in around 1937 with a newly recruited local workforce, together with workers who had made the move from Hull.

 1940s – In the Midst of World War 2

-The advent of the second world war brought with it new Ministry of Defence contracts; the company soon expanded sufficiently to utilise all the space at Prospect Mill.
-Around this time a London based company Louis Berger Ltd, fearful of bomb damage in the capital, began looking for shadow premises in the North of England.
-After some research it purchased the Keystone company at Hindley.
-The existing company was allowed to continue without much influence from Berger until after the war.
+The advent of the second world war brought with it new Ministry of Defence contracts and the company soon expanded sufficiently to utilise all the space at Prospect Mill.
+During this period, London based company Louis Berger Ltd, fearing bomb damage in the capital, sought shadow premises in the North of England and purchased the Keystone company in Hindley..

 1950s – Skilled Chemist, Alan Everingham Joins the Company

-Around the mid 1950s, Alan Everingham, skilled Chief Chemist of Beaver Paints in Aintree had grown unhappy in his role there.
-He placed an advert (under a box number) in the “Paint Oil And Colour Journal” offering his services.
-Palatine Paints responded to the post delighted to find that it was Alan, whom they had been eyeing for some time.
+Around the mid 1950s, Alan Everingham, a skilled Chemist unhappy in his role at Beaver Chemicals in Aintree, placed an advert (under a box number) in the “Paint Oil And Colour Journal” offering his services.
+Palatine Paints responded to the post and were delighted to find that it was Alan, whom they had been eyeing for some time.
 Alan’s remit at Palatine Paints was to improve and increase production capacity (a batch of white gloss was just five gallons at that time) and to expand the product range.

 1970s – A Fire Remoulds the Future